symfony/symfony-docs/frontend/asset_mapper.rst

 Using Sass
 ----------

-To use Sass with AssetMapper, install the sass binary.
+To use Sass with the AssetMapper component, install the sass binary.
 You can `download it from the latest GitHub release`_ (does not require Node) or install it via npm: